 Let’s be honest, there are likely too many cooks in the kitchen to ensure this runs smoothly without the occasional misstep.
 And missteps are a normal part of the process; everyone has to make changes as the curricula evolves.
 The key is being able to proactively identify when these changes need to be made.
 That’s the hard part.
 But what if the same program that serves as your learning management system is also a leading curriculum mapping tool?

 “Work smart, not hard” is a common mantra for many people, but why not work smart and hard?
 Curriculum mapping tools that promote sound pedagogical planning for your program allow us to work smart, while the system itself does the hard work.
-Leo, powered by DaVinci Education, will not only map your curriculum but it will also increase the effectiveness of your courses.
+Leo, powered by DaVinci Education, will not only map your curriculum but it will also increase the effectiveness of your face-to-face and distance learning courses.
 That’s because Leo provides a dynamic, organized curriculum mapping system that allows users to quickly identify the unplanned redundancies and content gaps that are bound to happen within all programs.
 As things change in your curriculum, so too can your mapping - without an increased time investment from your faculty and staff.
 Not to mention, this is of ultimate value to your students - we can remove the risk of having even one student cohort go through a course or semester without learning the content they need to succeed.

 Missing content and unplanned redundancies will happen when we do not implement the necessary tools.
 Not long ago, I sat in a faculty meeting for a team-taught course, where we were planning its third iteration.
 One of our subject matter experts spoke up, asking where a very common disease (and board relevant topic) was addressed in the course.
 We quickly realized that it was not addressed in the course in any capacity.
 For two years, students had matriculated through this course without receiving vital information - something that could have negatively impacted their licensure exam performance and even worse, their treatment of a patient.
 Unfortunately, at the time we did not have Leo to keep us organized.